bitflate/bitflate.github.io/_posts/2019-10-10-the-next-big-thing-in-crypto-using-inflation-to-create-payment-crypto.markdown

 Economies always have deflationary and inflationary assets.
 People often overlook this.
 Gold, real estate, moat, competitive advantages are some examples of deflationary assets.
 Inflationary currencies serve as a medium of exchange.
 They are used for transactions.
 Bitcoin was created in response to the 2008 economic crisis.
 It exists and thrives because of quantitative easing, a type of inflating monetary policy.

-Existing payment cryptos are inflationary digital currencies.
+Existing stablecoins are inflationary digital currencies.
 They are pegged to fiat currencies.
 In the future, there will be two kinds of cryptocurrencies: deflationary and inflationary.
 For cryptocurrency to gain more adoption, we need a better kind of inflationary digital currency.

 ### Bitflate - Digital Native Decentralized Payment Crypto